devilovers/PyCalc/README.md

 ## Overview

-This project was developed as a special birthday gift for Aspian while also serving as a creative frontend practice project.
+This project was developed as a special birthday gift for My Boyfriend while also serving as a creative frontend practice project.
 The website combines personal messages, memorable moments, and simple animations to create an engaging and meaningful digital experience.

 ---